Hi, I am Kevin Craighead.

 iChimp is where hardened mobile technology experts come for proven tips and advice.

 Our effective technical advice is why geeks and nerds from all over the world read this blog and subscribe to our newsletter.

-And our results-focused approach and simple step-by-step instructions are why visitors say stuff such as “I’ve been living with this issue for a long time and was about to fling the iPhone out a window.
+And our results-focused approach and simple step-by-step instructions are why visitors say stuff such as “I’ve been living with this issue for a long time and was about to fling the phone out a window.
 The Apple “Geniuses” I talked to were not so brilliant…You obviously are.
 Thanks for sharing!”

-Most so-called Apple geniuses get their solutions from a cheat-sheet provided by their corporate bosses.
+Most so-called Apple or Android geniuses get their solutions from a cheat-sheet provided by their corporate bosses.
 It only includes fixes that will eventually result in them earning more money from you, such as replacing the battery for a charging issue that may actually be a software bug.